topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Full webhook processing

 Full webhook processing use an external script to imitate Bashbot polling mode with webhook.
-There is no support for running the script in background, as a service or an other user.
+*Warning:* This method is not much testet and may not work in all cases.

 1. Default webook method must work first!
 2. run `bashbot.sh init` to setup bashbot to run with your user id
 2. Create a named pipe: `mkfifo data-bot-bash/webhook-fifo-botname` and give the web server write access to it
+3. execute `php index.php` with user id of web server to test write access to `data-bot-bash/webhook-fifo-<botname>
-3. Start the script to imitate Bashbot polling mode:\
+4. Start the script to imitate Bashbot polling mode:\
 `bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`

 The script read updates from given file line by line and forward updates to Bashbot update processing. `--startbot` will run the startup actions